Spheres and Projections for $\mathrm{Out}(F_n)$: Mapping class groups in

 \subsection{Geometric models}

-Here, we describe the geometric models for the surface mapping class group $\Map(S_{g,1})$ and $\Out(F_n)$ that we will use to prove Theorem~\ref{thm:map-in-out}.
+Here, we describe the geometric model for the surface mapping class group $\Map(S_{g,1})$ as a subgroup of $\Out(F_{2g})$ that we will use to prove Theorem~\ref{thm:map-in-out}.

 We begin with the mapping class group of $S_{g,1}$.
-A \emph{binding loop system for $S_{g,1}$} is a collection of embedded loops $\{a_1,\ldots,a_n\}$ based at the marked point of $S_{g,1}$ which intersect only at the marked point and which decompose $S_{g,1}$ into a disjoint union of disks.
+A \emph{binding loop system for $S_{g,1}$} is a collection of pairwise non-homotopic, essential embedded loops $\{a_1,\ldots,a_m\}$ based at the marked point of $S_{g,1}$ which intersect only at the marked point and which decompose $S_{g,1}$ into a disjoint union of disks.